(All fields required)

-The Center for Infants and Children with Special Needs at Cincinnati Children's Hospital Medical Center provides information and resources to help families and healthcare professionals improve the discharge planning process.
+The Complex Care Center at Cincinnati Children's Hospital Medical Center provides information and resources to help families and healthcare professionals improve the discharge planning process.

 Discharge from a hospital does not necessarily mean that your child is fully recovered.
 It simply means that a physician has determined that your child's condition is stable and hospital-level care is not currently required.
 Because you will continue to play a primary role in your child's home care, you and your healthcare team should consider all the supports you will need: